rgmorales/kubernetes-the-hard-way-on-lxd/README.md

 # Kubernetes The Hard Way on LXD
 This tutorial is based on Kelsey's tutorial to deploy Kubernetes the hard way, but using LXC containers in a single host.
 Some modifications in the config files are required in order to run all servers in a single node.
-One major reason for bottleneck can be the disk IO needed, making an SSD or M.2 card a must.
+One major reason for bottleneck can be the disk IO needed, making a SSD or M.2 card a must.
 While deploying etcd on 3 containers, you will see a lot of io requests to store and retrieve data.
-Spinning disks will make this impossible to deploy.
+Spinning disks will make this lab impossible to deploy.

-The original excellent guide from Kelsey can be found here: [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way)
+The original excellent guide from Kelsey can be found here: [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+This guide is an adaptation to his guide, and many steps exactly the same.
+This guide has some shell scripts to execute operations on containers.
+While executing those command, take in consideration what you would do in several production servers.

-You can also deploy Kubernetes using juju and conjure, but that is the easy way ;)
+You can also deploy Kubernetes using juju and conjure, but that whould be the easy way ;)

 # Kubernetes The Hard Way